 • Enjoy lunch and shopping in Historic Downtown Grapevine, with more than 80 shops, galleries, boutiques, winery tasting rooms and much more.

 • Texas is the fifth largest producer of wine in the United States.
-Delaney Vineyards will provide an insight into the wine industry from vine to wine.
-(Add on a wine tasting at Delaney Vineyards for $10 per person)
+Grapevine’s winery tasting rooms can provide an insight into the wine industry from vine to wine.

-• Enjoy dinner with an entertaining, Old West, comical “whodunit” show at the Texas Star Dinner Theater or take a ghost tour on Main Street with the Night Watchman Tour.
+• Enjoy dinner with an entertaining, comical “whodunit” show at the Texas Star Dinner Theater or take a ghost tour on Main Street with the Night Watchman Tour.